lrdj/LL-2025/pages/about.md

 layout: page
 title: About The Lecture List
 permalink: /about/
+lectures: "15,847"
+speakers: "16,912"
+topics: "4,463"
+institutions: "3,459"

 ---

 ## A living archive of public intellectual life

-The Lecture List is a curated archive of **<span id="lecture-count">15,847</span> public lectures** delivered across the United Kingdom between 2003 and 2018.
+The Lecture List is a curated archive of **<span id="lecture-count">{{ page.lectures }}</span> public lectures** delivered across the United Kingdom between 2003 and 2018.

 ### What You'll Find Here